david3dworld/ArcGIS-Pro-Addin-Tool/README.md

 ### View add-ins

-Once an add-in has been validated and installed, you can view it in the Add-In Manager and use it in ArcGIS Pro.
-To open the Add-In Manager options, follow these steps:

 1. From an open project, click the Project tab on the ribbon.

 Alternatively, on the ArcGIS Pro start page, click Settings Settings in the lower left corner.